NASCAR on NBC

-NASCAR on NBC (visually branded as NBC NASCAR in logos shown within on-air graphics and network promotions) is the branding used for broadcasts of NASCAR races that are produced by NBC Sports, and televised on several NBCUniversal-owned television networks, including the NBC broadcast network in the United States.
-The network originally aired races, typically during the second half of the season, from 1999 to 2006.
+NASCAR on NBC (visually branded as NBC NASCAR in logos shown within on-air graphics and network promotions) is the branding used for broadcasts of NASCAR races that are produced by USA Sports, and televised on the NBC broadcast network and Peacock streaming service in the United States.
+NBC originally aired races, typically during the second half of the season, from November 13, 1999 to November 19, 2006.

 On July 23, 2013, NBC signed a new agreement with NASCAR to obtain the rights to races from the NASCAR Cup Series, NASCAR Xfinity Series, ARCA Menards Series East, ARCA Menards Series West and NASCAR Whelen Modified Tour seasons starting in 2015.
 In addition, NBC Universal also gained the rights to the NASCAR Toyota Series starting in 2014, airing on its Spanish-language network channels initially for selected races, with NBC obtaining Spanish-language rights to all NASCAR series starting in 2015.
+In 2023, NBC signed a new 7 year agreement effective in 2025 to broadcast the last 14 NASCAR Cup Series races of the season.
+Beginning in 2026, all 14 races will be produced as part of NASCAR on USA Sports, following the formation of Versant, formed after a spin-off of most of NBCUniversal's cable channels, of which NBC will broadcast only 4 races.

 History

 Prior to the original 1999 contract between NASCAR and NBC, the network aired races such as the National 500 at Charlotte Motor Speedway from 1979 to 1981, the 1981 Mountain Dew 500 at Pocono International Raceway, the Winston 500 at Alabama International Motor Speedway from 1983 to 1985, and the Miami 300 and Pennzoil 400 at Homestead-Miami Speedway in both 1999 and 2000.

 During the 1970s and 1980s, NBC often pre-recorded coverage of NASCAR races, with the edited broadcasts airing as part of the network's sports anthology series Sportsworld.